Herpes is a family of viruses.

-Genital herpes is a common and highly contagious infection that usually spread through sex.
+Genital herpes is a common and highly contagious infection that usually spreads through sex.
 This infection is usually caused by the herpes simplex virus-2 (HSV-2).
 The herpes simplex virus-1 (HSV-1) is the virus usually responsible for cold sores.
 The name “herpes” comes from the Greek word ‘herpein’, which means, “to creep.”

 Herpes is a common STD and a lot of people who have it don’t even know they have it.
 There is no cure for herpes, but there is a treatment that can lessen symptoms and decrease the likelihood of passing it on to someone else.

 Most individuals infected with HSV-1 or HSV-2 experience either no symptoms or have very mild symptoms that go unnoticed or are mistaken for another skin condition.
 Because of this, most people infected with HSV-2 are not aware of their infection.
 When symptoms do occur, they typically appear as one or more blisters on or around the genitals, rectum or mouth.
 The blisters break and leave painful sores that may take two to four weeks to heal.
 Experiencing these symptoms is sometimes referred to as having an “outbreak.”
 The first time someone has an outbreak they may also experience flu-like symptoms such as fever, body aches, and swollen glands.